rafaelma/pgbackman/docs/manual.rst

   * argparse >= 1.2.1

 * PostgreSQL >= 9.2 for the ``pgbackman`` database
-* PostgreSQL >= 9.0 in all PgSQL nodes that are going to use PgBackMan to manage logical backups.
+* PostgreSQL >= 9.0 and <=9.4 in all PgSQL nodes that are going to use PgBackMan to manage logical backups.
 * AT and CRON installed and running.

 Before you install PgBackMan you have to install the software needed